-requisite pair were also successfully in their other classes, earning roughly 85 percent of the hours that they attempted.
-Surprisingly, this earned hour percentage hardly varied by ACT sub-scores.
-Those students who failed one or other of the co-requisite parts were less successful, but still earned more than 60 percent of their attempted hours.
+Tennessee Board of Regents Technical Brief No. 3 - Tristan Denley students who failed one or other of the co-requisite parts were less successful, but still earned more than 60 percent of their attempted hours.
 The greater variation in the earned hour percentage for those students who passed only the general education part is explained by the much smaller number of students.
 Finally those students who were unable to earn a passing grade in either co-requisite part on average earned credit for only 20 percent of the hours that they attempted.
 A more granular look at these students shows that while on average they earn 20 percent of their attempted hours, in fact more than two thirds of these students failed every class that they attempted that year.
 Once again this behavior does not appear to be correlated to ACT scores.
 Instead we believe that there is a connection with the academic mindset of this student population, and we will be exploring ways to make further progress with their success this year.